rrrovalle/Face-Recognition-and-Identification/README.md

-OpenCV with Python for Face Recognition and Identification. :-)
+OpenCV with python for face recognition and identification. :-)